 Once you have whittled down your closet contents, analyze what you have, and get rid of what you can.
 In times gone by, most adult coats were long, well below the knees, and older homes generally have coat closets designed to accommodate them with a single hanging bar at eye level.
 If you are lucky, there may be a shelf above this single bar, presumably for hats, which everyone used to wear every time they went out.
 But times have changed.
 Today’s coats—with the exception of a single dress coat perhaps—are generally shorter, and children’s coats of course are shorter still.
 Take advantage of shorter lengths by replacing the single eye-level pole with high-low poles that will maximize your hanging space: one pole hung approximately eye level, and the other about 30 inches lower.
 Voila!
 Twice the hanging space.
 Hang adult coats, or those more frequently worn, on the upper pole, and children’s coats (or coats that get less frequent wear) on the lower pole.
 Unless you have a very large coat closet, plan to switch items in and out with the seasons, putting off-season gear in less-convenient storage elsewhere in your home.

 Analyze ways that you can make every inch of this premium closet real estate work for you.
 Over-the-door shoe holders make great storage for small items such as mittens, scarves, sunscreen or swim goggles.
 Large plastic tubs set underneath the hanging clothes can hold shoes and boots.
 Hooks or different-sized baskets can be attached to the back of the closet door, or even the inside walls if your closet is deep enough, to hold everything from school bags to car keys in an easy-to-see, easy-to-access way.
 If you have room, you may want to consider adding built-in shelves.
 Nowadays there are many options—basic shelving of wood or wire, attractive baskets, and shoe organizer pieces.
-You can explore closet “systems” at local hardware stores, or opt for the professional help of a carpenter or closet designer who can design and build a system for your specific needs.
+You can explore closet “systems” at local hardware stores, or opt for the professional help of a carpenter or closet organization expert who can design and build a system for your specific needs.

 If you are installing shelves, consider using baskets to keep the look uniform.
 Ideally baskets will use up all of the shelves’ square footage to maximize space.
 Consider this handy tip: purchase baskets first, then configure shelves to fit—it’s much easier to build shelves to fit baskets than to spend hours shopping for baskets with the exact dimensions to make the most of your shelf space.
 Designate and label the baskets, so that all family members know where to put their things.
 Always keep in mind that items used more frequently need to be the easiest to reach.
 When you open the door of a well-organized closet, it should be immediately obvious where you should put your things.
 Rick Gumpert agrees.
 “I can’t make you hang up your coat,” he chuckles, “but I can make it pretty obvious that you should!”